morse-simulator/morse/doc/morse/user/builder.rst

     The Environment object must be the last thing created in the builder script.

-If your edit this script in MORSE, you should see the ``'indoors-1/indoor-1'``
+If you edit this script in MORSE, you should see the ``'indoors-1/indoor-1'``
 scene:

 .. image:: ../../media/builder/morse_builder_1empty.png